Debt Management Plan (DMP)

 How about the ‘small print’?

 We always ensure our clients are aware of, and understand, all aspects of the debt solutions we advise on.
-So before committing to a Debt Management Plan, you should be aware that failure to keep to your agreed repayment terms will result in your plan being cancelled.
-If you fail to meet your payments your creditors might also look to take legal action against you to ensure they get some form of repayment from you.
+Even if you enter a DMP, your creditors can still take legal action as you’re not making your contractual payments.
+You should also be aware that failure to keep to your agreed repayment terms may result in your plan being cancelled, and your creditors might also look to take legal action against you to ensure they get some form of repayment from you.

-By entering into a DMP your regular repayments may be lower, however your repayment period could be longer and the total amount payable higher.
+By entering into a DMP your regular repayments may be lower, however your repayment period could be longer.
 This is why when you contact us we will always look at a range of solutions – we want you to get out of debt as soon as you can so you can start enjoying your life again.

-Like the majority of debt solutions, entering into a Debt Management Plan will affect your credit rating.
+A Debt Management Plan may affect your credit rating.
 A DMP is not a formal agreement so creditors do not have to accept the proposal and they can continue to register defaults until you have repaid all your debt.
-With some debt solutions, your credit rating will only be affected for a period of time.
-However with a DMP your credit rating could be affected for 6 years from the date of the last Default Notice issued against you, which your creditors can issue at any point during the plan.
+With a DMP, your credit rating could be affected for up to a maximum of six years from the date of the last Default Notice issued against you, which your creditors can issue at any point during the plan like they can with legal action.

 Take advantage of our free debt help and advice – Contact us today